 34. Ved Vyas (Vyasa) simply wrote the history of his own sons, grandsons and great grandsons – all the while keeping himself entangled in the intricacies of the future of the kingdom of Hastinapur and yet remaining out of it.

 35. Out of five Pandavas, three were the sons of Kunti – Yudhisthira from Yama, Bhima from Vayu and Arjuna from Indra.
 Other two sons, morning and evening stars, Ashwini were of Pandu’s second wife, Madri.
 All sky gods were called by Kunti to plant their seed in the wombs of these two wives.
 Pandu was not father of any of his sons.

-36. While in exile, the Pandavas were travelling all across the country.
+36. While in exile, the Pandavas were traveling across the country.
 At one time, it so happened that they reached a forest near Dwarka.
 They were all resting under a tree when prominent Yadavas came to meet them.
 The Yadavas were raged at the condition of the Pandavas.
 They proclaimed that this is not how these virtuous men must suffer.
 Warriors like Satyaki and others insisted that they shall all go right now and destroy Duryodhana.
 They argued that the Pandavas were under oath to not attack, not the Yadavas.
 All were spirited to march to Hastinapur for war.
 Krishna was silent and everyone looked to him for sermon.
 Krishna merely pointed at Yudhishthira and said that “if this man agrees, then we shall go to war.”

 Yudhishthira folded his hands and said that “You all must please leave us in our state as of now.
 My dharma has already been fixed.
 There is an understanding that myself and Duryodhana have arrived at.
 It is adharma to interpret it differently and fish for loopholes.
 I must follow my dharma.”